John Kiely (Limerick hurler)

 John Kiely is an Irish hurling manager and former selector, Gaelic footballer and hurler.
 He has been manager of the Limerick senior hurling team since 2016.
+He is widely considered to be one of the greatest Hurling managers of all time.

 Born in Galbally, County Limerick, Kiely first played competitive hurling and Gaelic football in his youth.
 After beginning his club career at juvenile and underage levels, he later became a dual player at senior level with the Galbally and Garryspillane teams.
 Kiely won a total of three championship medals across both codes.

 He was principal of The Abbey, a secondary school in Tipperary Town for 10 years, before taking up the role of deputy principal in 2023.
 He took a one-year career break from his role as deputy principal in 2024.

 In October 2024, Kiely started to work at JP McManus' Martinstown Stud in Co.
 Limerick.
 While on a leave of absence from his vice-principal job at the Abbey School in Tipperary town.